Gatsby Plugin Offline

 Adds drop-in support for making a Gatsby site work offline and more resistant to bad network connections.
 It uses Workbox Build to create a service worker for the site and loads the service worker into the client.

-If you're using this plugin with gatsby-plugin-manifest (recommended) this plugin should be listed after that plugin so the manifest file can be included in the service worker.
+plugin should be listed after that plugin so the manifest file can be included

 Install